Sagor0078/fastapi-mlops-docker-k8s/README.md

 ### Tear Down

 After we're done experimenting, we can destroy the resources we created.
-We can simply call `kubectl delete -f yaml` to delete all resources defined in the `yaml` folder.
+We can simply call `kubectl delete -f infra` to delete all resources defined in the `infra` folder.
 You should see something like this:

 ```
 horizontalpodautoscaler.autoscaling "ml-serving-hpa" deleted